infernojs/inferno-website/src/docs/api/inferno.md

 ```

 ### `findDOMNode` (package: `inferno-extras`)
-This feature has been moved from inferno to inferno-compat in v6.
+This feature has been moved from `inferno` to `inferno-extras`.
 No options are needed anymore.

 Note: we recommend using a `ref` callback on a component to find its instance, rather than using `findDOMNode()`. `findDOMNode()` cannot be used on functional components.